top of page

-As one of the top private research universities in the U.S., Duke University has consistently maintained a prestigious reputation, In the 2024 U.S. News & World Report rankings, Duke tied for #7 among national universities.
+As one of the top private research universities in the U.S., Duke University has consistently maintained a prestigious reputation, In the 2024 U.S. News & World Report rankings, Duke tied for No. 7 among national universities.
 Duke's academic excellence and commitment to creating a diverse, vibrant campus community make it a highly desirable choice for ambitious students.

 But what does it take to get admitted to Duke, and how does the university assess applicants?